fengtan/ldap-explorer/README.md

   - button "test connection" / verifies credentials
   - ability to *edit* a connection's settings (not just add and delete)
   - creating a new connection should open focus on our view
-  - button should be styled as blue vscode button: try <vscode-button>Save</vscode-button>
   - webview values are disposed when go to background
   - setting to limit number of results to display (1,000 in jxplorer)
   - show details of connection in tree view (same as sqltools: username@localhost:3306/foo)